 Also, keep a lookout for trash cans.
 Some are only a couple of dollars and are quite clean and modern.
 They are usually easy to drill a drainage hole in and will often hold up for a couple of seasons.

 A large sized, brand-new kiddie pool will cost about $9.00.
 It's a great way to get a larger, really inexpensive raised bed.
 You can put it in a driveway or on your lawn.
 If you put it on your lawn, you can say goodbye to your grass, but sometimes it's worth it.

 Since they are fairly shallow, I wouldn't try growing giant tomatoes in them.
 Herbs work really well, as do annual flowers and salad greens.

 07 of 09

-I don't know why, but there are old colanders at almost any yard sale or thrift store you go into.
-I love the way they look and the built-in drainage is fantastic.
-Also, if you can find a large restaurant colander (you'd be surprised how many are around), buy that.
-It makes an awesome container for an annual like calibrachoa, also called, million bells.
+There are old colanders at almost any yard sale or thrift store you go to.
+If you can find a large restaurant colander (you'd be surprised how many are around), buy it, as this plant, in particular, makes an awesome container for an annual like calibrachoa, also called million bells.

 08 of 09

 Flower bags or flower pouches are a beautiful and inexpensive way to grow vertically.
 They only cost a few dollars and they look great hanging from fence posts, or on a wall.
 They look fabulous, hanging in multiples.
 Flower bags are super easy to make.

 Flowering annuals are perfect for these bags, but you can also do herbs and lettuce.
 Plants that drape, like petunias, million bells, thyme, golden oregano work wonderfully.Continue to 9 of 9 below.